briangershon/team-rotation-faunadb/README.md

 Ensures each person goes in order and tracks how many times person was picked.

+## How to run tests

+These tests run against a live test FaunaDB database.

+First, create a new FaunaDB database and setup a key with `server` role for that database.
+Use key below:

+    # create collections and indexes
+    FAUNADB_SECRET="" npm run create-database

+    # run tests
+    FAUNADB_SECRET="" npm test

 ## How to use this package in your own application

     # create your own personal github token with `repo` and `read:packages` scopes